Table of Contents

 This geological landmark is a large formation along the Zion-Mount Carmel Highway (Rt.
 9) in the southeast corner of the park.
 It’s about 0.5-mile west of the east entrance to the park.
 There is a designated pullout along the Zion-Mt.
 Carmel Highway, where visitors can stop and admire Checkerboard Mesa up close.
 A short hike or walk from the pullout allows for a more intimate encounter with this geological masterpiece.

-Checkerboard Mesa stands as a striking geological marvel that captivates visitors with its unique and intricate patterns.
-The arrangements in the Navajo sandstone that form Checkerboard Mesa are caused by “cross bedding” (wind-carved horizontal lines) and stress and erosion fractures (vertical cracks).
-Checkerboard Mesa is a “must see” site.
-I found it interesting since I taught Earth Science and its geologic features fascinate me.
+Checkerboard Mesa is a striking geological marvel that captivates visitors with its unique and intricate patterns.
+The distinctive designs in the Navajo sandstone result from “cross bedding”—wind-carved horizontal lines—combined with stress and erosion fractures that create vertical cracks.
+Checkerboard Mesa is truly a must-see site.
+I found it especially interesting, having taught Earth Science, as its geologic features fascinate me.

 The formations in Zion are monumental, and Checkerboard Mesa is unique.
 Crazy Quit Mesa is another cross-bedded mountain next to Checkerboard.
 It’s like a lunar landscape among the red rocks as we walked around the area looking at the flora and fauna in the morning’s grandeur light.
 This area differs from the rocks you see in the main section of Zion Canyon.